Best upright vacuums of 2022

 - Best budget: Dirt Devil Versa Clean Bagless Stick Vacuum Cleaner and Hand Vac

-Features to consider when shopping for the best upright vacuum
+Features to consider when shopping for the best upright vacuums

 What is the best upright vacuum?